Hannoob/ROPvsSolid/ROPExample/BlogPost.md

     >> ROP.map  ``Build authentication response``
 ```

-Now we can see that most of the functions that we define in this method, are simply functions that wrap other functions in order to make them accept the paramaters needed to make them fit in the railway.
+Now we can see that most of the functions that we define in this method, are simply functions that wrap other functions in order to make them accept the parameters needed to make them fit in the railway.
 This is because the input of a method in the railway, needs to match the output of the previous method.
 This is one of the drawbacks of ROP in my opinion, however, this is something that could possibly be addressed by the clever use of types.

 When we look at how this code interacts with its external dependencies such as the EmailClient, we can see that is basically calls a method in a different module which is almost like a static method, but it is not contained within a class.
 That is not testable code at all, however, this method is also not in a class, and therefore we cannot use constructor injection as in the SOLID example.
 (I mean, we could write our code in classes, but then we are not really using the functional paradigm to our advantage.)
 This is where we can use an idea by Scott called "Parameterize all the things".
 In this context we will simply extract all the dependencies and pass them in as parameters.
 This is a different way to achieve inversion of control, but this way needs no framework to inject things.
 This is what the final, testable method would look like.